Lunar New Year Celebration

 Make a Paper Lantern

-Lanterns have been used as part of Lunar New Year celebrations for thousands of years.
+Lanterns have been part of Lunar New Year celebrations for thousands of years.
 Download this activity to make your own lantern at home.

 Cooking dumplings